-The TrustFactory CA hardware and software are hosted in a high security caged enclosure (the Vault) within a data center with physical security and access control procedures that meet industry standards.
-The Vault barriers extend from real floor to real ceiling to prevent unauthorized entry.
+The TrustFactory CA hardware and software are hosted in a high security caged enclosure (the Vault) within a data center with physical security and access control procedures.
+The Vault barriers extend from real floor to real ceiling to prevent unauthorized access.
 The data center is made of concrete and steel construction.